Awfyboy/Azerdle/README.md

 - Setup for Desktop, Mobile and Web (with Web being the target platform),
 - Setup with custom virtual keyboard,
 - Use of AudioStreamRandomiser to play random sounds at random pitches,
-- USe of Tweens and AnimationPlayer,
+- Use of Tweens and AnimationPlayer,
 - SignalBus as a singleton for global signal communication.

 Feel free to add more words to the list as I have to add some words manually.